 Finishes add Drama and Dimension

-Lori says, being a lover of natural stone, we’re always on the hunt for dynamic stone slabs with varied tones and movement, that adds drama and sophistication to the kitchen space.
+Lori says, being a lover of natural stone, we’re always on the hunt for dynamic stone slabs with varied tones and movement.
+It adds drama and sophistication to the kitchen space.
 In fact, when we install these materials on both the countertop and backsplash, they become an art piece in the kitchen and play off the cabinetry beautifully.
 Using a continuous and uninterrupted surface on the backsplash, creates a clean architectural aesthetic.
 Another favorite combo, is pairing and antique mirrored splash, with a beautiful marble countertop top.
-The reflective quality can enhance the natural light filtering through, creating a sense of space as well as highlight an interesting view.
-We also adore many dimensional porcelain tiles that create architectural relief and texture to the backsplash….with marble, quartzite or new porcelain countertop surfaces.
+The reflective quality can enhance the natural light filtering through creating a sense of space as well as highlight an interesting view.
+We also adore many dimensional porcelain tiles that create architectural relief and texture to the backsplash.
+With marble, quartzite or new porcelain countertop surfaces, we like it all!

 Detail With Color

 When it comes to color, Lori says, we like to keep the architectural design elements of the kitchen design – and its color story – full of warm earthy tones and textures.
 Once those details are established, we will then introduce splashes of color within the seating fabric, runners, throw pillows, art, dish ware, and accessories.

 Mixed Metals Bring Sophistication

 We just love the contrast of mixing all types of metal finishes in our projects, from cabinet hardware and faucets, to decorative lighting, says Lori.
 It brings a sophisticated depth and dimension to a space.
 A combination of un lacquered brass, polished nickel with matte black can be a striking combination.

 Functionality and Beauty Are One